-I do seem to have more WIP than scissors though which means I have to keep moving the scissors around so time to go shopping?!
-(Yes, I could have less WIP but that's probably not going to happen - lol!)
+I do seem to have more WIPs than scissors though which means I have to keep moving the scissors around so maybe it's time to go shopping?!
+(Yes, I could have less WIPs but that's probably not going to happen - lol!)

 - A thread cutter tool is handy to have especially for travelling.
 You can pick up a simple plastic thread cutter for very cheap, but I did recently treat myself to a lovely Clover thread cutter.